rodalbuyeh/gpim452-2025-fa/syllabus.md

 If you disclose AI use, you must also state *why* you used it, reflect on whether it was helpful, and provide a link to the entire exchange.
 If disclosure is missing, it will be treated as undeclared AI use and reported to OAI. **AI tools are forbidden during in-class exams.**

+When using generative AI tools, you may treat them as:

+- **Collaborators** — interact with the AI conversationally, iteratively refining prompts and using the tool to help shape analysis or prose.
+- **Sources** — use the AI to retrieve specific code snippets, summaries, or text that you adapt or integrate into your work.

+Regardless of approach, **you bear full ethical responsibility** for:
+- The **accuracy**, **relevance**, and **logical soundness** of all outputs you use
+- The clarity and correctness of arguments, code, and interpretations
+- **Accurate attribution** of ideas, quotations, and code to their original sources
+- Ensuring that AI-generated content does not introduce plagiarism or violate academic integrity standards

 ## Submitting Written Work